Shivi2599/Kaggle-Projects/Sales data Analysis/ReadMe.md

 ---

-## 📁 Repository Contents

-- `sales-data-analysis.ipynb` – Complete notebook with data cleaning, EDA, and insights
-- `README.md` – This documentation

----

 ## 🔍 Key Insights

 - High sales concentration among specific product categories and customer types
 - Notable regional differences in order frequency and shipping methods
 - Opportunities for optimized marketing strategies based on customer clusters
 - Clear identification of top-performing segments by sales and profit contribution

----

-## 🎯 Future Scope

-This analysis lays the groundwork for more advanced work such as:

-- Predictive modeling for sales forecasting
-- Customer lifetime value analysis
-- Delivery and logistics optimization
-- A/B testing simulations for pricing or shipping strategies

 ---